rust-lang/rfcs/text/0000-delegation.md

 We expect to resolve through the implementation of this feature before stabilization:

+-   The final syntax for `delegate` items.
 -   How does delegation interact with specialization?
 There will be a [default impl](https://github.com/rust-lang/rfcs/blob/master/text/1210-impl-specialization.md#default-impls) block in the future.
 Should we allow `delegate` to be used in a `default impl` block?
-    - The authors do not have a specific reason to disallow this.
+    - The authors of this RFC do not have a specific reason to disallow this.
 The question was raised during discussion and we don't know enough about specialization to answer it.

 Out of scope for this RFC: